 The vocabulary of art…built up from the elements of sensible experience…; but what is thus constructed is not intended to resemble any natural species…; it is intended to convey an intelligible meaning, and beyond that to point the way to the realization in consciousness of a condition of being – Elements of Buddhist Iconography by AK Coomaraswamy.

 My work is Postmodern Neo-Dada inspired by outsider art and science.

-Visual Arts: Ceramics, Constructions/Collage, Crafts, Glasswork, Illustration, Mixed Media, Murals, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper
+Visual Arts: Ceramics, Constructions/Collage, Crafts, Glasswork, Illustration, Mixed Media, Murals, Painting, Photography, Printmaking, Visual Arts Instructor, Works on paper; term

 Visual Arts k-12 Certification through the state of Indiana.

 International Baccalaureate Certification for Primary Years Program (grades k-5)

 International Baccalaureate Certification for Middle Years Program (grades 6-10)